vgwb/Antura/docs/dev/DiscoverED/framework.md

 - **dialogue management:** supports features crucial for rich storytelling, such as character-specific dialogue, emotional tone indicators, and conditional branching based on player choices or in-game events.
 - **quest creation:** facilitates the design of quests by linking dialogue nodes with in-game objectives, item requirements, npc interactions, and puzzle triggers. educators can directly translate learning steps into quest objectives.
 - **translation support:** a key feature of "Homer" is its integrated translation capabilities, making it easier to adapt educational adventures for different languages and regions.
-- **seamless Unity integration:** the framework will include robust tools and apis to import data from "Homer" directly into Unity, automatically generating the corresponding dialogue trees, quest logic, and npc behaviors within the 3D game environment.
+- **seamless Unity integration:** the framework includes robust tools and apis to import data from "Homer" directly into Unity, automatically generating the corresponding dialogue trees, quest logic, and npc behaviors within the 3D game environment.
 "Homer" itself offers direct download links for Unity, streamlining this process.

 **Components**